JiiB1/JsonParser/README.md

    	* Replacing DottePath for a Json query system, used to perform more accurate queries on wanted fields

 ### Changelogs

+_You can seem more detailed changelogs on this repo wiki : [here](https://github.com/JiiB1/JsonParser/wiki/Changelogs)

 * Version 0.1 : dated 2025-05-15
 	* First version pushed on git (yeah!)